Coming Into Focus

 Institute that sought to build college prep skills for Latino high school students.

-Karen Roth, director of COCC's Office of Multicultural Activities, guided the launch
+Karen Roth, director of COCC's Office of Diversity and Inclusion, guided the launch

 of the budding programs five years ago and is thrilled for continued funding (which